Huangfu Song: After Dong Zhuo's death

 After Dong Zhuo's death, Huangfu Song was tasked to attack Dong's fortress at Meiwu; Dong's brother Dong Min, their relatives and clansmen who were at Meiwu were slaughtered.
+In August, Huangfu Song was appointed Grand Marshal due to Li Jue's efforts.
 Huangfu was then made Grand Commandant in c.September 192, but was relieved of the position c.February 193; he was replaced by Zhou Zhong (周忠), an uncle of Zhou Yu.

-After the death of Dong Zhuo in August, Huangfu Song was appointed Grand Marshal due to Li Jue's efforts.
+(Note: According to Liu Xie's biography in Book of the Later Han, Huangfu Song was made Grand Commandant in the 8th month of the 3rd year of the Chuping era of his reign, and was relieved of the post in the 12th month of the same year.
+The two months correspond to 26 Aug to 24 Sep 192 and 21 Jan to 18 Feb 193 in the Julian calendar.)

-In 195 AD, Huangfu Song died of illness.
+In 195, Huangfu Song died of illness.
 The court bestowed upon him the seal and ribbon of General of the Cavalry and appointed one of his family members as a palace attendant.

 Children and descendants

 Huangfu Song was recorded to have at least 2 sons: Huangfu Jianshou and Huangfu Shuxian.
 Huangfu Shuxian is the paternal grandfather of Huangfu Mi.
 He also had a daughter who later became She Yuan's wife.